IvynNdhlovu/AWS-restart-journey/Databases/Notes.md

 # Databases

-Data bases is batch of data that is organised into tables
+A database is a structured collection of data that is organized into tables, which store information in rows and columns for easy access and updating.

 ## Topic covered